pkarmanski/prior-laser-polsl/README.md

 1. In order to not mix libraries version between projects we will use docker so please install it link: https://www.docker.com/products/docker-desktop/.
 2. To run project from IDE right click Dockerfile and select run 'Dockerfile' (first run will take some time but next will go fast).
 Tutorial how to set it up yourself, but you will not need to do it: https://www.youtube.com/watch?v=ck6xQqSOlpw&ab_channel=IntelliJIDEA%2CaJetBrainsIDE.
 3. If you add any library to your project that is not in the installation/freeze.cfg make sure to add it to this file [example](installation/freeze.cfg:1).
+4. Recommend to install GitToolBox because it automatically makes fetch.

 ### Example of readme update
 pkarmanski - 10.04.2024 ver 1.0.0: